 Michael Liskow is a partner at Wolf Haldenstein.
-He has extensive experience litigating complex class actions on behalf of plaintiff in matters related to including consumer, wage and hour, antitrust, securities and housing matters.
-He is member of the Firm’s Consumer Protection, Labor, Social Justice, Business Practice, and Investor Protection practice groups.
+He has extensive experience litigating complex class actions on behalf of plaintiffs including consumer fraud, antitrust, data breach securities, wage and hour, and housing matters.
+He is a member of the Firm’s Consumer Protection, Investor Protection, Labor, Social Justice, and Business Practice groups.

-- Investigates, initiates, and prosecutes consumer, antitrust, wage and hour and securities litigation throughout the United States.
+- Investigates, initiates, and prosecutes consumer fraud, antitrust, data breach, securities and wage and hour litigation throughout the United States.

 - Litigated a class action on behalf of overcharged tenants of Stuyvesant Town and Peter Cooper Village resulting in a $173 million recovery, the largest recovery for tenants in United States history.